antmicro/topwrap/docs/source/interconnect_gen.md

 The currently known limitations are:
 - only word-sized addressing is supported (in other words - consecutive addresses can only access word-sized chunks of data)
-- crossing clock domains is not supported
-- down-converting (initiating multiple transactions on a narrow bus per one transaction on a wider bus) is not supported
+- crossing clock domains, down-converting (initiating multiple transactions on a narrow bus per one transaction on a wider bus) and up-converting are not supported
-- up-converting is not supported